Toddler killed, woman injured after crash causes explosion at Kansas gas station

 DERBY, Kan.
-(KSNW) — A 3-year-old girl is dead and a woman seriously injured after a fiery car crash at a gas station in Derby, Kansas.
+(KSNW) — A 3-year-old girl was killed and a woman seriously injured after a fiery car crash at a gas station in Derby, Kansas.

-According to the City of Derby Police Chief Robert Lee, a vehicle left the roadway and entered the parking lot of a QuikTrip at around 5:30 p.m.
+According to Derby Police Chief Robert Lee, a vehicle left the roadway and entered the parking lot of a QuikTrip at about 5:30 p.m.
 Monday night.

 The car, driven by an unidentified man, collided with another vehicle that was being filled with gas.

-“When the collision occurred between that vehicle that left Meadowlark and the vehicle pumping gas, the gas pumped was knocked over,” Lee told local media.
+“When the collision occurred between that vehicle that left Meadowlark and the vehicle pumping gas, the gas pumped was knocked over,” Lee said.
 “There was a significant explosion.”

 A 3-year-old girl who was in the car parked at the gas pump died in the crash, according to authorities.
 The driver of that car, an unidentified woman who was pumping gas, was severely injured and taken to a local hospital.